Rutgers University–New Brunswick: Athletic heritage

 Rutgers University is referred to as The Birthplace of College Football as the first intercollegiate football game was held on College Field between Rutgers and Princeton on November 6, 1869, on a plot of ground behind where the present-day College Avenue Gymnasium now stands.
 Rutgers won the game, by the score of 6 to Princeton's 4.

 In 1864, rowing became the first organized sport at Rutgers.
 Six mile races were held on the Raritan River among six-oared boats.
 In 1870, Rutgers held its first intercollegiate competition against the Lawrence Scientific School of Harvard.
 During the following century, Rutgers built a strong men's crew program consisting of both heavyweight and lightweight teams.
 A women's crew team was added in 1974.
 In the fall of 2007, men's heavyweight and lightweight crew, along with men's swimming and diving, men's tennis, and men's and women's fencing were cut as NCAA Division I sports by the university administration.
 The university claimed these changes were due to budget cuts, while others said it was a politically motivated move used to protest funding changes by the state.
 The university currently has no plans to restore these sports.

+Census-designated-place

+Rutgers University-Livingston Campus is a census-designated place (CDP) covering the residential population of the Livingston Campus of Rutgers University in Piscataway and Edison in Middlesex County, New Jersey.

+It first appeared as a CDP in the 2020 U.S. census with a population of 3,545.